ipfs-inactive/docs/content/guides/concepts/dnslink.md

 ### Resolving using DNSLink

-When an IPFS client or node attempts to resolve an address, it looks for a `TXT` record for the domain or subdomain in question with content like:
+When an IPFS client or node attempts to resolve an address, it looks for a `TXT` record that is prefixed with `dnslink=`.
+The rest can be an `/ipfs/` link (as in the example below), or `/ipns/`, or even a link to another DNSLink.

 ```
 dnslink=/ipfs/<CID for your content here>